seriousahmad/task_8__everyday_calculator/README.md

 # __Phase 5: Implementation__

-    - Define the Constitution for the calculator project (completed)
+    - Define the Constitution for the calculator project
-    - Create the Specification for the calculator (completed)
+    - Create the Specification for the calculator
-    - Develop the Plan for implementation (completed)
+    - Develop the Plan for implementation
-    - Break down the Plan into Tasks (completed)
+    - Break down the Plan into Tasks
-    - Implement the calculator (in progress)
+    - Implement the calculator

-@Afaq Ahmed CCR start Mai API is not set hi aiygi jab Kay API key saat Hoti Hai ap CCR code karkay cluade start kardein .API key is not set ko ignore kareiy ap.